onetcenter/web-services-samples/perl-5/README.md

 # Perl 5 Code Samples for O\*NET Web Services

+`batch_coder.pl` is a non-interactive command-line program which codes a JSON file of job titles to O*NET-SOC occupations.

-`keyword_search.pl` is a command-line program which demonstrates the occupation keyword search.
+`keyword_search.pl` is an interactive command-line program which demonstrates the occupation keyword search.

 `Local/OnetWebService.pm` is a Perl module you may use in your own applications.